Child-Development-Lab/HBCD-EEG-Utilities/docs/tutorial.md

 Please see the central [HBCD Data Release Docs](https://hbcd-docs.readthedocs.io/data_access/) for instructions to access and download HBCD data.

-1- In the Lasso 'Query Data' tab, select "Choose Files For Download" from the Download File Based Data menu.
+1. In the Lasso 'Query Data' tab, select "Choose Files For Download" from the Download File Based Data menu.

  ![Select file based download](filedownload.png)

-2- Download the ``scans.tsv`` file for each participant.
+2. Download the ``scans.tsv`` file for each participant.

  ![Select scans.tsv](scanstsv.png)

-3- Download eeg ``.set`` files.
+3. Download eeg ``.set`` files.

  ![Select eeg.set](eegset.png)

-4- Download using [Globus Share](https://hbcd-docs.readthedocs.io/data_access/lasso/#globus-share-download) or the [Lasso Download Client](https://hbcd-docs.readthedocs.io/data_access/lasso/#download-client-user-guide-macos-version).
+4. Download using [Globus Share](https://hbcd-docs.readthedocs.io/data_access/lasso/#globus-share-download) or the [Lasso Download Client](https://hbcd-docs.readthedocs.io/data_access/lasso/#download-client-user-guide-macos-version).

 ## Running the script

-Please make sure to set up matlab, EEGLAB, and Github folder before running the script.
-To set up these softwares, visit the 'Installation' tab on the left.
+1. Install HBCD-EEG-Utilities and its depedencies: see [Installation](https://childdevlab-hbcd-eeg-utilities.readthedocs.io/en/latest/installation/).

-1. Open `HBCD-EEG-Utilities.m` and press the green 'Run' button on the 'Editor' toolbar.
+2. Open `HBCD-EEG-Utilities.m` and press the green 'Run' button on the 'Editor' toolbar.
 To open the `HBCD-EEG-Utilities.m`, double click on the file.

-2. Follow the prompts to select the file path to the ``rawdata`` and ``derivatives/made`` folders downloaded from Lasso.
+3. Follow the prompts to select the file path to the ``rawdata`` and ``derivatives/made`` folders downloaded from Lasso.
 If prompted, select the path to where you downloaded EEGLAB.
 Then, select the tasks for which you wish to compute derivatives.

-3. Wait for the script to finish.
+4. Wait for the script to finish.
 This could take up to 2 hours if processing all tasks for all release subjects.

-4. Find derivative output in the output location you selected.
+5. Find derivative output in the output location you selected.